 When you receive a staffing request, the project manager may or may not have proposed a resource (depending on whether the project manager has permission to propose and/or cares to propose).
 Proposed resource names are displayed in italics in the request; unstaffed requests are also in italics.

 If there is no resource proposed, right-click on request and choose Edit Resource Assignment.

 If there is a resource proposed and you want to approve the request as-is, click Staff.
 If there is a resource proposed and you want to change the resource, right-click on request and choose Edit Resource Assignment and choose a different resource.

 Pre-staffing refers to selecting a resource to fulfill demand, but not staffing the allocation.
 These requests are referred to as pre-staffed (or soft-booked), although you won't see these labels in the UI.
 Typically these requests ultimately are staffed with the pre-staffed resource, or the resource can be replaced.
-When using managed staffing, 3 additional fields show up in in resource planning reports (Soft Booked %, Soft Booked FTE, and Soft Booked Hours) that allow you to report on the hours in an allocation that are not fully staffed (requested or in progress).
-The soft booked fields are reporting-only fields and do not show up in the UI.
+When using managed staffing, 3 additional fields show up in in resource planning reports (Soft Booked %, Soft Booked FTE, and Soft Booked Hours) that allow you to report on the hours in an allocation that are not fully staffed (in progress).
+The soft-booked fields are reporting-only fields and do not show up in the UI.
+See Staffing Status Definitions.